lspataroG/genmedia4commerce-tech-blog/condensed/final_blog_post.md

 # Beyond the Prompt: A Framework for Scaling Generative Media in Commerce

-*By The GenMedia Engineering Team, March 5, 2026*

 Generative AI models can produce stunning product media — 360-degree spins, virtual try-on images, lifestyle scenes.
 But the gap between a single impressive demo and reliable production across thousands of SKUs is vast.
 This post describes a framework for bridging that gap.

 ---